shounakdatta/DoCD/README.md

 ## Understanding the `DoCD-config.json` File

 The `DoCD-config.json` file is a hybrid of the NodeJS `package.json` file and Docker's `Dockerfile`.
-It stores basic project information, such as Project Name, along with, service installation an build instructons.
+It stores basic project information, such as Project Name, along with, service installation an build instructions.

 ### Configuration Fields